AlexMatsoukas/double-phase-ROF-model/README.md

 2D_weight_plots.py: The code for presenting visually the results of the tested models in two dimensions and construction of the weight in the adaptive double-phase ROF model (with single parameter lambda).

 2D_metrics_image_version.py: The code for comparing the values of SSIM and PSNR in two dimensions for the tested models.

+comparison.py: The code for comparing the metrics SSIM, LPIPS and PSNR between dpROF and other image denoising models over a dataset.

+dpROF_optimisation.py: The code for optimising the dpROF parameters over a dataset.

+visual_comparison: The code for comparing visually dpROF and other image denoising models.

 cut1.jpg, cut2.png, cut3.jpg: one-dimensional images used in the supplements.